shackofnoreturn/vortex-extension-final-fantasy-ix/README.md

 - Upload to https://www.nexusmods.com/site
 - Manually reviewed by NexusMods
 - May take some time
-- extension need at least index.js and info.json (top level of archive)
 - category "Vortex -> User Extensions"